Electricity Market Design

 Across two-thirds of the U.S. organized wholesale electricity markets, Regional Transmission Organizations (RTOs) and Independent System Operators (ISOs), perform a variety of functions that directly impact the development of clean energy including guiding investment in new generation, managing transmission development, setting prices for resources, maintaining reliable electricity supply and other services.

 Recognizing wholesale markets as a critical link in the U.S. electricity system which will directly impact the clean energy transition, WRI has begun to examine how market design and governance issues can drive alignment between these markets and the clean energy goals of states, cities, and other consumers.

-WRI has convened diverse stakeholders from RTO/ISO staff, utility leadership, academia, environmental nonprofits, and policymakers to discuss challenges facing market design in two workshops:
+WRI has convened diverse stakeholders from RTO/ISO staff, utility leadership, academia, environmental nonprofits, and policymakers to discuss challenges facing market design in three workshops:

 - Workshop: Market Designs for the Clean Energy Transition